CarloLucibello/Erdos.jl/README.md

 [codecov-url]: https://codecov.io/gh/CarloLucibello/Erdos.jl

 A graph library entirely written in Julia.
 Install it with
 ```julia
 julia> Pkg.add("Erdos")
 ```
 ## Documentation
 Full documentation available at [GitHub Pages](https://carlolucibello.github.io/Erdos.jl).
 Methods' documentation is also available via the Julia REPL help system.
-See also the [CHANGELOG](https://github.com/CarloLucibello/Erdos.jl/blob/master/CHANGELOG.md) for differences with previous versions.
+See also [NEWS.md](https://github.com/CarloLucibello/Erdos.jl/blob/master/NEWS.md) for differences with previous versions.

 ## Features
 - **core functions:** vertices and edges addition and removal, degree (in/out/histogram), neighbors (in/out/all/common)